zhizdev/sparsefusion/README.md

 We are releasing our inference code in early access.
 Future releases may drastically overwrite early access code.
 Our early access release will contain:

 1. Code for inference
+2. Code for training
-2. Pretrained weights for 10 categories
+3. Pretrained weights for 10 categories

 The repository is still under construction and I am working on improving comments and code readability.
 For bugs and issues, please open an issue on GitHub and I will try to address it promptly.